ja-green/svc/README.md

 ```
 -h, --help        display help screen for program / specific subcommand
 -p, --port        specify a port to run a microservice on
+-t, --test-only   start a service with test only routes enabled
 -a, --all         apply command to all available microservices
 -b. --branch      specify a git branch
 -v, --version     show version information